Read or buy our book, Build: Elements of an Effective Software Organization →

 We host bi-weekly retrospectives in the engineering team.
 We usually follow a generic format, where we just look at the work we've done in the past two weeks and reflect on any feelings or thoughts that come up.

 In our retros, we use Swarmia to give visibility into that work, because it's surprisingly hard to remember what the team worked on in the past two weeks.
-We take screenshots of the relevant views (Work Log, Investment Distribution) with a two-week timeframe and put them on our Miro retro board so that everyone has easy access to them.
+We take screenshots of the relevant views (work log, investment balance) with a two-week timeframe and put them on our Miro retro board so that everyone has easy access to them.

 Our retro board in Miro